kashikarparth/dactl/_posts/2018-06-15-Deep-Autoencoder-for-Recommender-Engines.md

 There's a lot more to Autoencoders than I have been able to cover in this blogpost, include Variational Autoencoders and their use cases.
 The following sources should help in establishing a solid grasp in understand such nuances and advancements.

-<a href = "https://github.com/NVIDIA/DeepRecommender">https://github.com/NVIDIA/DeepRecommender</a> - NVIDIA PyTorch Repository for the same.
+<a href = "https://github.com/NVIDIA/DeepRecommender">https://github.com/NVIDIA/DeepRecommender</a> - NVIDIA PyTorch Repository for the same. <br>

-<a href = "https://arxiv.org/abs/1708.01715">https://arxiv.org/abs/1708.01715</a> - NVIDIA DeepRecommender Paper on the Netflix Dataset
+<a href = "https://arxiv.org/abs/1708.01715">https://arxiv.org/abs/1708.01715</a> - NVIDIA DeepRecommender Paper on the Netflix Dataset <br>

-<a href = "http://www.deeplearningbook.org/">http://www.deeplearningbook.org/</a> - Deep Learning Book - MIT
+<a href = "http://www.deeplearningbook.org/">http://www.deeplearningbook.org/</a> - Deep Learning Book - MIT<br>

-<a href = "https://arxiv.org/pdf/1312.6114.pdf">https://arxiv.org/pdf/1312.6114.pdf</a> - The original paper on Auto-Encoding Variational Bayes
+<a href = "https://arxiv.org/pdf/1312.6114.pdf">https://arxiv.org/pdf/1312.6114.pdf</a> - The original paper on Auto-Encoding Variational Bayes<br>
 <a href = "https://towardsdatascience.com/intuitively-understanding-variational-autoencoders-1bfe67eb5daf">https://towardsdatascience.com/intuitively-understanding-variational-autoencoders-1bfe67eb5daf</a> - A really nice post on Variational Autoencoders